Bike Voucher Program

-The bicycle voucher program will give up to 100 qualified students and employees each four $100 vouchers to spend at participating local bicycle shops.
+The bicycle voucher program will give qualified students and employees each four $100 vouchers to spend at participating local bicycle shops.
 This voucher may be used toward the purchase of a bicycle or toward gear and accessories to outfit a bike that the employee or student already owns.
-Program participants will also receive ten (10) scratch-off parking passes, one-day permits that may be used on occasions when participants must bring a motor vehicle to campus.
-Participants will also have the opportunity to purchase up to 40 additional scratch-off permits per fiscal year.
-Scratch-off permits are intended to be used on days when bicycling is not a feasible option for the participant, and are not intended to take the place of a regular vehicle parking permit.
+Program participants will also receive ten (10) single-day permits that may be used on occasions when participants must bring a motor vehicle to campus.
+Participants will also have the opportunity to purchase up to 40 additional single-day permits per fiscal year.
+Single-day permits are intended to be used on days when bicycling is not a feasible option for the participant, and are not intended to take the place of a regular vehicle parking permit.

 The purpose of the bicycle voucher program is to reduce the number of single-occupancy motor vehicle trips to, from and around campus, and to promote modes of transportation that save money (for individuals and the University), foster healthier lifestyles and have lower environmental impacts.

 Those who accept a voucher must return any current parking permits to Transportation Services and sign a two-year car-free commitment, making them ineligible to purchase a new motor vehicle permit for two full calendar years.
 If you cannot make this long-term commitment and think you may want a motor vehicle parking permit due to changes in circumstances (weather, job or home location, medical issues, etc.), this program is not for you.
 Emergency appeals will be reviewed on an individual basis and will require full repayment of the portion of the voucher used by recipient.

 The vouchers and complimentary single-day permits are considered a taxable fringe benefit under the Tax Cuts and Jobs Act of 2017.
 Taxes will be withheld from participating employees' paychecks upon redemption of the vouchers and acceptance of the single-day permits.